a-liljeroos/citybike-api/README.md

 <pre>
 CONTENT
 {
-  "error": "Not a valid request.",
+        error: "Not a valid request.",
-  "message": "The request body does not match the expected schema.", "requestBody": { "station_id": "1" }, "correctExample": { "station_id": 1, }
+        message: "The query parameter does not match the expected schema.",
+        requestQuery: req.query,
+        correctExample: { station_id: 1 },
 }
 </pre>
 <li>404 Not Found</li>